Today I want to talk about fear and criticism.

 But I wouldn’t have been if I stopped myself from creating anything online due to fear of the comments coming.

-Second, and more practically, if this one is reallyyy screwing with your mind and stopping you from getting started, know that you can turn the comments off.
 Both on a Squarespace blog or YouTube, there’s options in the settings to disallow comments or have comments only be published when you approve them.

 So really, don’t let this one stop you, there’s very practical fixes for it.